turbot/steampipe-docs/docs/cloud/getting-started.md

 ## Getting Started with Steampipe Cloud

 ### Sign up
 To sign up, go to https://cloud.steampipe.io/signup.
-You can sign up with your Github or Google login (you will need authorize Steampipe Cloud to allow you to login using OAuth), or with an email address.
+You can sign up with your Github or Google login (you will need to authorize Steampipe Cloud to allow you to login using OAuth), or with an email address.

 <img src="/images/docs/cloud/gs_signup.png" width="300pt"/>